Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 What you can expect from Dong Knows Tech

-"This Dong guy knows tech!" is something you might tell yourself after reading my posts.
-But that's not the point of this website.
+“This Dong guy knows tech!” is something you might tell yourself after reading my posts.
+And hey, I do tech for a living, mind you!
+But that’s not the point of this website.

-My last name is often mispronounced as "No," which sounds the same as "Know," so a good friend suggested "Dong Knows Tech," and I found it a good pun—at least it's easy to say and remember.
+My last name is often mispronounced as “No,” which sounds similar to “Know,” so a good friend suggested “Dong Knows Tech,” and I found it a clever pun—at least it’s easy to say and remember.

 Contrary to the name, I have no desire to say or prove that I know better than anyone.
-Everyone should and can figure things out by themselves if they want to.
+Everyone should and can figure things out on their own if they want to.

-"Dong Knows Tech" is an alternate spelling of "Dong Ngo's Tech."
-By the way, if you go to dongngostech.com, you'll end up here.
+“Dong Knows Tech” is an alternate spelling of “Dong Ngo’s Tech.”
+By the way, if you visit dongngostech.com, the original domain name for the site, you’ll also end up here.

-What you should pay attention to is that I do my own research and review products independently.
+What you should pay attention to is that I do my research and review products independently.

 Dong’s promise